 - A meta example: Hayato and Seiryuu joined forces with the Brave Express for one crossover event in Super Robot Wars X-Ω.

 - Cool Train: Obviously, the Shinkalions are this, being real-life Japanese bullet-trains able to turn into Humongous Mecha.
+The Black Shinkalions, however, are show-original designs in both forms.
+Given their animal motifs, however, they still qualify for this trope.

 - Homage: This series is also best known for its many homages to the whole of the Mecha genre, with several aspects of the show reconstructs themes presented in Neon Genesis Evangelion, and throws in various elements used in the Brave and Gundam series; especially from these titles.